Hydroquinone: Production

-The latter three methods are generally less atom-economical than oxidation with hydrogen peroxide, and their commercial practice in China produced serious pollution in 2022.
+The latter two methods are generally less atom-economical than oxidation with hydrogen peroxide, as are certain industrial implementations of the peroxide oxidation.
+Their commercial practice in China produced serious pollution in 2022.

 Reactions

 The reactivity of hydroquinone's hydroxyl groups resembles that of other phenols, being weakly acidic.
 The resulting conjugate base easily undergoes O-alkylation to give mono- and diethers.
 Similarly, hydroquinone is highly susceptible to ring substitution via Friedel–Crafts alkylation.
 This reaction is often used for the production of several popular antioxidants, namely 2-tert-butyl-4-methoxyphenol (BHA).
 The useful dye quinizarin is produced by diacylation of hydroquinone with phthalic anhydride.

 Redox

 Hydroquinone can be reversibly oxidised under mild conditions to give benzoquinone.
 Naturally occurring hydroquinone derivatives, such as coenzyme Q, exhibit similar reactivity, wherein one hydroxyl group is exchanged for an amino group.
 Given the conditional reversibility and relative ubiquity of reagents, oxidation reactions of hydroquinones and hydroquinone derivatives are of significant commercial use, often used at an industrial scale.

-When colorless hydroquinone and benzoquinone - bright yellow in solid form - are cocrystallized at a 1:1 ratio, a dark-green crystalline charge-transfer complex (melting point 171 °C), known as quinhydrone (C6H6O2*C6H4O2), is formed.
+When colorless hydroquinone and benzoquinone—bright yellow in solid form—are cocrystallized at a 1:1 ratio, a dark-green crystalline charge-transfer complex (melting point 171 °C), known as quinhydrone (C6H6O2*C6H4O2), is formed.
 This complex dissolves in hot water, dissociating both quinone molecules in solution.